sunilgupta01/learning-cloud-k8s/commands/docker.md

 		creates a machines with the name myvm using virtualbox as a driver
 		configures insecure connection to pvtdockerrepo docker registry
 *	**ip _myvm_**
-		gets the ip of the virutal machine
+		gets the ip of the virtual machine
 *	**active**
 		shows active virtual machine
 *	**stop _myvm_**
 		stops the virtual machine
 *	**inspect _myvm_**
-		shows the deatils of the virtual machine
+		shows the details of the virtual machine
 *	**rm _myvm_**
 		removes the virtual machine
 *	**@FOR /f "tokens=*" %i IN ('docker-machine env --shell cmd _myvm_') DO @%i**
 		connects to myvm machine (env variables need to be set) and makes it active machine (on cmd.exe)
 *	**env _myvm_ --shell powershell | Invoke-Expression**
-		connects to myvm machine (env variables need to be set) and make it active machine (on powershell)
+		connects to myvm machine (env variables need to be set) and make it active machine (on PowerShell)
 *	**start _myvm_**
 		starts the machine
 *	**stop _myvm_**